ucb-sts/sts/README.md

 $ (cd sts/hassel/hassel-c && make -j)
 ```

+You will need a [bitbucket](https://bitbucket.org/) account in order to clone
+the submodule.

 To use the advanced replay features of STS, you may need to install pytrie:
 ```
 $ sudo pip install pytrie